Payphone (song): Background

 The song was written by Maroon 5's lead singer Adam Levine, along with Ammar Malik, Robopop, Benny Blanco, Shellback, and Wiz Khalifa, while production, programming, additional bass, keys, acoustic guitars and background vocals were provided by Shellback and Blanco.
-Levine, Blanco, Shellback, and Malik also wrote the band's previous single "Moves Like Jagger".
+Levine, Blanco, Shellback, and Malik also wrote the band's previous single, "Moves Like Jagger".
 The writing process started when Malik and Robopop constructed a piano line and demo track that Blanco compiled into a proper melody.
 They gave it to Levine, who wrote the lyrics.
 Blanco also wanted to throw a wrench into the Maroon 5 works by adding hip-hop flavor to its sound, "I love when things don't make sense, like, 'Holy fuck!'
 You don't hear him on the song at all.
 I like when bands dip into a whole different genre."
-For this, he commissioned Wiz Khalifa (whose singles "No Sleep" and the then-upcoming "Work Hard, Play Hard", Blanco has produced) to write and rap a verse on "Payphone".
+For this, he commissioned Wiz Khalifa (whose singles "No Sleep" and the then-upcoming "Work Hard, Play Hard" Blanco produced or was producing) to write and rap a verse on "Payphone".
 In an interview with Rolling Stone, Blanco told that five minutes before Khalifa arrived at the studio, he prepared "the sound beds for the finger snap-driven portion of the jam".
 However, producer Max Martin, who was the executive producer of Overexposed, adjusted the chorus, because he felt it should be a "little different".

 Shellback recorded "Payphone" at Conway Studios in Los Angeles alongside Noah "Mailbox" Pasovoy, while Eric Eylands served as the assistant engineer.
 John Hanes mixed the song at Mixstar Studios in Virginia Beach and Phil Seaford was the mixing assistant.
 Jeremy "Jbogs" Levin and David "D Silb" Silberstein served as production coordinators.
 Khalifa appears as courtesy of Rostrum Records.
 "Payphone" was released as a lead single from Overexposed on April 16, 2012, in the United States.
 On April 17, it was digitally released in most territories.
 A&M Octone Records serviced the song to contemporary hit radio in the US on April 24.
-A remix version of "Payphone" by The Sound of Arrows premiered execlusively on PopCrush website on May 22, 2012.
+A remix version of "Payphone" by The Sound of Arrows premiered exclusively on PopCrush website on May 22.
 A CD single containing the album version of the song together with a Thomas Penton/Barry Huffine remix was released on June 8 in Germany.